 If you elect to transfer Direct Registration shares from Securities Transfer Corporation to your Broker, you must do the following things:

-- Send DRS Form form and payment to STC.
+- Send DRS Form and payment to STC.
 STC cannot process a DRS deposit request without written instruction and payment of the transfer fee.

 - Contact your broker and find out the requirements to move your shares to complete this request.